 The element of surprise works well on a pet photoshoot.
 This method allows me to set up my equipment and check on all my settings.
-Here, we let the dogs calmy settle together in the one spot.
-The owner made a noise to attract their attention and in that nano second they were all looking in the same direction.
+Here, we let the dogs calmly settle together in the one spot.
+The owner made a noise to attract their attention and in that nano second when they were all looking in the same direction I took the photograph.
 The second before and after it was a different matter!

 Get in touch